 Table of Contents

 In Egyptian mythology, Ra, also known as Re, was the god of the sun and the creator of the universe.
-Due to his significant influence, he merged with several other gods as part of their myths.
+Due to his significant influence over the centuries, he merged with several other gods as part of their myths.
 Here’s a closer look at his story.

 Below is a list of the editor’s top picks featuring the statue of Ra.